studioitc/routing-context-graphql/README.md

 # RoutinContext problem with quarkus graphql extension
-In a multitenant environment the injected RoutingContext works when used with REST Endpoint but doesn't works when used with GraphQL Endpoint
+In a multitenant environment the injected RoutingContext works when used with REST Endpoint but doesn't works when used with GraphQL Endpoint.
+The injection is done in CustomTenantResolver to obtain tenant from request header

 # routing-context-graphql project